 Technical surveillance is part of many spy operations.
 Spies buy legal wireless microphones. tiny video cameras, drones, robots and other surveillance equipment, then use them illegally in many combinations and settings.
 A bug can be planted almost anywhere.

 4. Undercover Operations

 Undercover spy operations were one of the earliest forms of spying.
 They are often successful, and may go on for months, or even years, depending on the objectives of the attacker.

 For more information about the Four Faces of Business Espionage, see the textbook

 101 Questions & Answers About Business Espionage by Wiliam M. Johnson.

 Library of Congress Card Number: 00-192680

 This is a paragraph.
 Double-click the text box and begin editing.
 Use the text editor to customize your text.
 It's that easy!

-Excerpts from the Indagator's Notebook will be posted at this website to provide new insights and perspectives.
+Excerpts from the Indagator's Notebook will be posted at this website from time to time to provide new insights and new perspectives.